vitejs/vite/docs/guide/api-vite-environment.md

    */
   root: string
   /**
-   * A method to get the information about the module.
+   * A set of methods to communicate with the server.
    */
-  fetchModule: FetchFunction
+  transport: RunnerTransport
   /**
    * Configure how source maps are resolved.
 Prefers `node` if `process.setSourceMapsEnabled` is available.
    * Otherwise it will use `prepareStackTrace` by default which overrides `Error.prepareStackTrace` method.